neondatabase/website/content/docs/guides/vercel-app.md

 1. Log in to your Vercel account.
 1. Select **Add New** > **Project**.
-1. Select your GitHib account.
+1. Select your GitHub account.
 1. Import your `naturesnap` repository.
 1. On the Configure Project dialog, under Environment Variables, add entries for `DATABASE_URL` and `SHADOW_DATABASE_URL` variables that you defined earlier in your local `.env` file.
 These are required by Prisma.
 1. Click **Deploy**.